Larry Rakestraw

-Larry Clyde Rakestraw (April 22, 1942 – August 4, 2019) was an American football quarterback in the NFL.
+Larry Clyde Rakestraw (April 22, 1942 – August 4, 2019) was an American football quarterback in the National Football League (NFL).
 He played three seasons for the Chicago Bears.
 Rakestraw attended the University of Georgia where he was a three-year starter at quarterback.
 He was a member of the Sigma Chi fraternity.
-Larry lived in Suwanee, Ga and had 11 grandchildren.
+Larry lived in Suwanee, Georgia and had 11 grandchildren.
 He was inducted into the Georgia Sports Hall of Fame.